HMSI to temporarily halt production across all 4 plants

-New Delhi, April 29 (IANS) Two-wheeler major Honda Motorcycle & Scooter India will temporary halt production operations across all of its four plants effective from May 1, 2021.
+New Delhi: Two-wheeler major Honda Motorcycle & Scooter India will temporary halt production operations across all of its four plants effective from May 1, 2021.

 According to the company, the decision was taken in view of the current severe situation on account of the second wave of Covid-19 and subsequent multiple lockdowns across various cities in the country.